KennthShang/PhaBOX/README.md

 This is the source code of our website [Phage BOX](https://phage.ee.cityu.edu.hk).
-Please note that this stand-alone version is only avaliable on Linux system
+Please note that this stand-alone version is only avaliable on Linux system.

-Phage BOX is a python library for phage-related tasks, including phage identification, taxonomy classification, host prediction and lifestyle prediction.
+Phage BOX is a python library for phage-related tasks:
+1. phage identification
+2. taxonomy classification
+3. host prediction
+4. lifestyle prediction.

 We integrate our previous published tools: PhaMer, PhaGCN, CHERRY, and PhaTYP into one program.
 In addition, we optimized the functions in these program to save computation resourse and time and provided an one-shot mode to run all the pipelines using one command.
 Hope you will enjoy it.

 If you have any suggestion or problem, feel free to contact me via email: kenneth.shang@foxmail.com.
 Also you can open an issue under this GitHub folder.